coreyauger/slimhook/README.md

 * __WinHookApp__ (C# ,net)
 Simple WinForm application that allow you to put in the process ID of the target process.
 This will then start the dll injection process.

+## How it works

+The WinHookApp includes “System.Runtime.InteropServices” to load the symbols from our inject.dll.
+This can be seen with the following code

+    [DllImport("inject.dll", CharSet = CharSet.Unicode, CallingConvention = CallingConvention.StdCall)]
+    internal static extern int Inject(int pid, StringBuilder amsBase);

+Here we are loading the function that takes to parameters.
+The PID of the process we want to inject and the assembly base for the .net assembly that we want to load.

+Once the inject function is called
+    __declspec(dllexport) int WINAPI Inject(int pid, wchar_t* asemblyBase)

+We start the process of DLL injection.
+We intend to inject the same dll we are executing from, namely inject.dll.

+We start by getting a handle to the kernel32 lib

+    HMODULE hKernel32 = ::GetModuleHandle(L"Kernel32");

+Next we call OpenProcess on the process we are trying to inject

+    HANDLE hProcess = ::OpenProcess( PROCESS_ALL_ACCESS,FALSE, pid );

+Next we allocate memory inside that process with enouch room to hold the path to this library

+    pLibRemote = ::VirtualAllocEx( hProcess, NULL, sizeof(szLibPath), MEM_COMMIT, PAGE_READWRITE );

+Now we write the path to this lib in the memory we just allocated.

+    ::WriteProcessMemory( hProcess, pLibRemote, (void*)szLibPath, sizeof(szLibPath), NULL );

+From here we create a remote thread that will call "LoadLibraryA" passing it the location of the path we just wrote

+    hThread = ::CreateRemoteThread( hProcess, NULL, 0,(LPTHREAD_START_ROUTINE) ::GetProcAddress( hKernel32,"LoadLibraryA" ),pLibRemote, 0, NULL );

+We now should have this dll loaded into the remote process.
+The next thing we need to do is call a method in our dll.
+In this case we want to call "HookD3d9".
+We first get the address of the function.

+    FARPROC hookProc = ::GetProcAddress( hLoaded,"HookD3d9" );

+Now we load the parameters to the function in the same manore that we did before.
+This parameter will be the base path for the .net dll asembly.

+    ::WriteProcessMemory( hProcess, pLibRemote, (void*)asemblyBase, sizeof(szLibPath), NULL );

+We now calculate the offset to our function "HookD3d9" and call the function with passing in the parameter.

+    DWORD offset = (char*)hookProc - (char*)hLoaded;
+    myfile<< std::hex << "Offset: " << offset <<std::endl;

+	  // Call the real action now that we are loaded.
+We can not do anything interesting from the dllMain so we need another exprot to call
+	  DWORD entry = (DWORD)hLibModule+offset;
+	  myfile<<"Create Remote Thread 2 at entry: "<< std::hex << entry  <<std::endl;
+	  HANDLE hThread2 = ::CreateRemoteThread( hProcess, NULL, 0,(LPTHREAD_START_ROUTINE)entry, pLibRemote, 0, NULL );

+We now will be executing "HookD3d9" inside of the other process.

+## Hooking the d3d9 EndScene function with our own.

+//TODO: